pyvista/pyvista-tutorial/README.md

 ### Tutorial Outline

-0. Getting Started (Alexander Kaszynski) - PyVista for 3D Visualization within Python.
+0. Getting Started (Tetsuo Koyama) - PyVista for 3D Visualization within Python.
 (10 min for talk, 10 min for exercise)

 1. PyVista & Jupyter (Bane Sullivan) - Demonstrate how to use PyVista in Jupyter for state-of-the-art 3D visualization in Notebooks and make sure the class room is up and running.
 (5 min for talk, 15 for exercise)

-2. Basic usage (Alexander Kaszynski) - Reading and plotting 3D data using `examples` module and external files.
+2. Basic usage (Tetsuo Koyama) - Reading and plotting 3D data using `examples` module and external files.
 (10 min for talk, 10 min for exercise)

 3. What is a Mesh?
-(Alexander Kaszynski) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (20 min for talk, 10 min for exercise)
+(Tetsuo Koyama) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (20 min for talk, 10 min for exercise)

 4. Break.
 Stretch fingers and grab some coffee.
 (15 minutes)

 5. Plotting Options and Animations (Bane Sullivan) - Demonstrate many features of the PyVista plotting API to create compelling 3D visualizations and touch on animations (15 min for talk, 20 min for exercise)

-6. Filters (Alexander Kaszynski) - Demonstrate the PyVista filters API to perform mesh analysis and alteration (15 minutes)
+6. Filters (Tetsuo Koyama) - Demonstrate the PyVista filters API to perform mesh analysis and alteration (15 minutes)

-7. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
+7. PyVista in Action (Bill Little) - Show how PyVista is already being used within several projects and can be used for all things visualization.
 (15 min for talk)

 8. Quick break.
 Prepare for the final run.
 (10 minutes)